slowmonkey/learning-docker/Readme.md

 # Introduction

+Main purpose of this project is to learn how to create a docker container.

 This projects runs smashtest via a docker container.

 Additional steps for creating a docker container will be added to this project readme.